To Footer

 Introduction to Paramedicine

-Pre-requisite: EMS 105 or FRS 2061 or current unrestricted state certification or validated National Registry status as EMT eligible and Program Admission.
+Pre-requisite: EMS 105 or FRS 2061 or current unrestricted state certification or validated National Registry status as EMT eligible AND Program Admission AND AHS 115 or CLA 131 or Consent of Instructor AND BIO 135 or Consent of Instructor.

 Co-requisite: EMS 211.